wmason1997/SVG-Logo-Generator/README.md

 ## Description <a name="description"></a>
 I made this project so that as a freelance web developer I could generate simple SVG logos for my own projects without having to pay a graphic designer.
 I made it by building a Node.js command-line application that takes in user input to generate a logo and save it as an SVG.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to an .svg file.

+This was an interesting project for me because it was my first time working with Jest and writing tests for my own project.
+I look forward to more project development and testing in the future!

 ## Examples <a name="examples"></a>
 ![Circle logo.svg Example](/examples/circle-example.svg)
 ![Triangle logo.svg Example](/examples/triangle-example.svg)